The secret to learning any language is getting yourself into shape.

 This means all the hard work you’ve put into learning French thus far is already paying off.
 So listen to whatever music you want, read whatever book you want, and watch whatever movie you want—even an action film!

-In fact, using French subtitles can be a crucial way to learn new advanced vocabulary, especially if you regularly mine the subtitles for French words you don’t know.
+In fact, using French subtitles can be a crucial way to understand native content when learning new advanced vocabulary, especially if you regularly mine the subtitles for French words you don’t know.
 When using subtitles, it’s crucial to be able to get in-depth definitions and example sentences of the words you’re learning so that you gain context.
 These features are available on a program such as FluentU as seen in this video on FluentU French’s YouTube channel.

 From now on, you’ll not only be able to reap the benefits of your hard work learning French, but you’ll be getting a further return on your investment every day that you spend enjoying those benefits.